Unstick stuck paint lids with this DIY paint pouring lid hack!

-So before I shared this hack, I test drove this idea over several months.
+So before I shared this idea, I test drove it over several months.
 And my findings were all the same… each and every time, super consistent!
 And it’s ALL good news…

 Sounds too good to be true, doesn’t it?

-Well… today I’m finally sharing this fabulous DIY paint pouring lid hack, along with a super helpful video at the bottom of this post so you can learn and do it to… within minutes!
+Well… today I’m finally sharing this fabulous DIY paint pouring lid idea, along with a super helpful video at the bottom of this post so you can learn and do it too… within minutes!